Account administrators can change these settings by logging in to HostPilot® Control Panel and navigating to the Services > Mailboxes page.

 Warning: If you send a very large message, it stays in the Outbox until the file is uploaded to the server.
 This can block other messages.
 Please keep this in mind when setting the message size limits.

 The maximum number of recipients per message depends on the plan selected for your account.
 By default this setting is set to maximum for each user on the account.
 You may set this limit to a lower number for an individual mailbox or for multiple mailboxes.

 Note: On Exchange, if the message is sent to a distribution list created on your Intermedia Exchange account, the distribution list is viewed as one (1) recipient regardless of the number of members in the list.
-If the distribution list is created in OWA, the number or recipients is equal to the number of members.
+If the contact group (sometimes called local distribution list) is created in OWA, the number or recipients is equal to the number of members.

 - Company Contacts (total number allowed)

 - Inbound domains (total number allowed)

 - Top-level public folders (total number allowed)

 You can refer to HostPilot > Account > Plan & Pricing Information page for details.

 Note: if you're using an SMTP application to send messages via an authenticated relay, there is a limitation of 50 messages per minute per connector.